javsalazar/frontend-nanodegree-arcade-game/README.md

 2. Use the arrow keys to move player.

-3. Avoid the bugs, hitting them will cause you to lose a life.
+3. Avoid the bugs, hitting a bug will cause you to lose a life.

 4. The faster you reach the goal (the water), the more points are gained.

-5. As each level is reached a new life is awarded and the diffulty level goes up.
+5. As each level is reached a new life is awarded and the difficulty level goes up.

 6. Collectiong goodies along the way gives more points and/or lives.